ECA Music Program

 Missed or Cancelled Lessons

 • Students are allowed two absences per school year that will be made up by the teacher as the teacher’s schedule permits.
+Lessons missed by the teacher will be made up by the end of the year.
+If for any reason the teacher is unable to make up a missed lesson, the student’s account will be refunded.

 • Students who miss lessons due to illness or unexpected family incidents that would be considered “excused” absences will make up those lessons with the teacher as the teacher’s schedule permits.